conduktor/conduktor-public-charts/charts/gateway/README.md

 ### Dependencies

-Enable and configure chart dependencies if not available in your deployment
+Enable and configure chart dependencies if not available in your deployment.

 | Name            | Description                                                                   | Value   |
 | --------------- | ----------------------------------------------------------------------------- | ------- |